almibe/almibe.dev/src/garden/expressing-network-models-as-documents.md

 Finally to get from the Network to a Quote that can be used to create JSON we can use the query Action.
 The query Action reads three Terms from the Stack, the network to search, the pattern to search for, and the template to create results, and pushes the result on the Stack as a Quote.
+Then there is some minor changes needed to work with the to-json action.
+In this case the keyword array needs to be prepended to the Quote representing the JSON data.
+This is just an initial pass so there are opportunities to provide a dedicated Action for this later.

 ```wander
 { article1 title "Bah",